Delta Environmental Consulting Management Manual

 This focus expanded after the company relocated to South Australia, and clients now include local community groups, regional development organisations, councils, the mining industry, agriculture and the education sector.

 Delta primarily provides information to enable clients to make environmentally sound decisions about their businesses.
-Processes involved in supplying that information may include: environmental surveys, design of monitoring or research programs, biological monitoring and testing, literature reviews, computer-assisted analysis and modeling, scientific illustration and report preparation.
+Processes involved in supplying that information may include: environmental surveys, design of monitoring or research programs, biological monitoring, analysis and testing, literature reviews, computer-assisted analysis and modeling, scientific illustration and report preparation.

 This Management System relates to the full range of our activities.

-The terms and descriptions used in this manual are generally defined within the Q-Base Code.
+The terms and descriptions used in this manual are generally defined similarly to those found within the Q-Base Code.
 Additionally terms from ISO9000 - Quality Systems and ISO14000 - Environmental Management Systems have been incorporated.

 Additional definitions apply for items not covered by the documents:

-The Management System applies to all activities of Delta Environmental Consulting, and has been developed in accordance with the Q-Base code (certification number 8574), with reference to additional items from ISO9000 and ISO14000.
+The Management System applies to all activities of Delta Environmental Consulting.
 The Management System is fully documented and structured in 3 levels: